ACH2024/ACH/README.md

 # ACH: Adaptive Communication-Based Multi-Agent Reinforcement Learning for Heterogeneous Agent Cooperation

 Code for **Adaptive Communication-Based Multi-Agent Reinforcement Learning for Heterogeneous Agent Cooperation**.
-ACH is implemented in PyTorch and tested on challenging tasks SPP as benchmarks, which is based on [PyMARL](https://github.com/oxwhirl/pymarl).
+ACH is implemented in PyTorch and tested on the SPP tasks, which is based on [PyMARL](https://github.com/oxwhirl/pymarl).

 ## Python MARL framework